 Why do you need a COVID travel packing list?

 Infection rates have dropped markedly.
-Masks are no longer mandatory in most situations, at most destinations—even on cruise ships or while traveling on public transportation.
+Masks are no longer mandatory in most situations, at most destinations—even on cruise ships or while traveling on public transportation—although some travelers are still one-way masking.
 Stringent vaccine requirements have also been lifted in most places.

 But COVID is by no means over.